reahl/reahl/reahl-doc/doc/whatchanged.rst

 --------------

 Added |PayPalButtonsPanel| which you can use to setup standard paypal payments.
-The panel displays the `PayPalButton <https://developer.paypal.com/docs/checkout/standard/>_` which hooks up to the |PayPalOrder| providing seamless integration to PayPal using the `PayPal REST API <https://developer.paypal.com/api/orders/v2/>_`.
+The panel displays the `PayPalButton <https://developer.paypal.com/docs/checkout/standard/>_` for processing a given |PayPalOrder| providing seamless integration to PayPal using the `PayPal REST API <https://developer.paypal.com/api/orders/v2/>_`.

 See the HOWTO for more information:

 :doc:`<howto/paypal>`
-  Add a |PayPalButtonsPanel| to your shoppingcart for `PayPal <https://www.paypal.com>_` payments.
+  Add a |PayPalButtonsPanel| to your own shoppingcart for `PayPal <https://www.paypal.com>_` payments.

 Cross site request forgery (CSRF) protection